Saxo Bank: Ownership

 Saxo Bank A/S is a privately owned company.
-Since 2018, the majority shareholder of Saxo Bank A/S has been the company Geely Financials Denmark A/S, a subsidiary of Chinese Zhejiang Geely Holding Group Co., Ltd. As of December 2024, Geely holds 49.88% of the shares, Saxo Bank founder and CEO Kim Fournais holds 28.41%, and Mandatum, a nordic financial services group formerly part of Sampo Group, holds 19.83%.
-The remaining 1,88 percent shares are held by minority shareholders including a number of current and former employees.
+Between 2018 and 2 March 2026, the largest shareholder of Saxo Bank A/S was Geely Financials Denmark A/S, a subsidiary of Chinese Zhejiang Geely Holding Group Co., Ltd. As of December 2024, Geely held 49.88% of the shares, Saxo Bank founder and CEO Kim Fournais held 28.41%, and Mandatum, a Nordic financial services group formerly part of Sampo Group, held 19.83%.
+The remaining 1.88% of shares were held by minority shareholders, including current and former employees.

+In March 2025, J. Safra Sarasin Group, a Swiss private banking institution, announced an agreement to acquire a 70% stake in Saxo Bank by purchasing shares from Geely Financials Denmark A/S and Mandatum Group.
+Founder and CEO Kim Fournais retained his stake in the company.
+The transaction was completed on 2 March 2026 after regulatory approval from the Swiss Financial Market Supervisory Authority and the Danish Financial Supervisory Authority.
+As of April 2026, Saxo Holding AG, owned by Fournais Holding A/S and Bank J. Safra Sarasin AG, held 99.04% of the shares in Saxo Bank, while the remaining 0.96% were held by minority shareholders, including current and former Saxo employees.
+Upon completion, Kim Fournais became chairman and Daniel Belfer became chief executive officer.
+On 6 July 2026, J. Safra Sarasin agreed to acquire Fournais's remaining 28.7% stake in Saxo Holding AG.
+Upon completion, J. Safra Sarasin would become the sole owner of Saxo Holding AG, while Fournais would remain chairman of Saxo Bank.

 Business model

-Saxo Bank offers solutions for both retail and institutional clients.
-Through its online platforms, retail and institutional clients have access to a range of financial instruments, including Forex, stocks, CFDs, futures, funds, bonds, and futures spreads.
+Saxo Bank serves retail and institutional clients.
+Its online platforms provide access to financial instruments including Forex, stocks, CFDs, futures, funds, bonds and futures spreads.

-Approximately half of Saxo Bank's business reportedly comes from partnerships with institutional trading partners.
-By 2015, over 120 financial institutions worldwide were using Saxo Bank’s platforms under white-label agreements.
-These partners include institutions such as Standard Bank, Old Mutual Wealth, Banco Carregosa, and Banco Best, as well as regional entities like Sparekassen Vendsyssel, Sparekassen Thy, Middelfart Sparekasse, Frøs Sparekasse, and Jutlander Bank.
+By 2015, more than 120 financial institutions worldwide were using Saxo Bank's platforms under white-label agreements.
+These partners include institutions such as Standard Bank, Old Mutual Wealth, Banco Carregosa, and Banco Best, as well as regional entities including Sparekassen Vendsyssel, Sparekassen Thy, Middelfart Sparekasse, Frøs Sparekasse, and Jutlander Bank.

+In April 2026, Saxo reported that it had 1.523 million clients and client assets of DKK 995 billion at the end of 2025.